Finding Common Ground: A National Townhall Series

 Police-reported hate crimes in 2023 increased by more than 30 percent from the previous year, according to Statistics Canada.
 The actual number of hate crimes is even higher given most go unreported by victims, according to federal data.
 What strategies will support more reporting, investigation, effective response and prevention of hate crimes in Canada?

-This second event was hosted online, on February 28, 2025.
+This second event was hosted online on February 28, 2025.
 The town hall focused on hate crimes and reporting.